 From Big Sky, Montana, it’s about an hour drive to Wyoming and into Yellowstone National Park.
 I think Yellowstone is rightfully at the top of the list of national parks within the United States that warrant a visit.

-We enjoyed the national park from the car, stopped to get out and walk around, and enjoyed a picnic within the park.
+We enjoyed the national park mostly from the car, stopped to get out and walk around, and enjoyed a picnic within the park.
 We hiked through the hot springs area and of course, watched the eruption of Old Faithful from the lodge.
 It all was beautiful and was a great time to appreciate nature with my family.
-Make the walk to the Grand Canyon of Yellowstone, swim in the lake (it’s freezing, even in the heat of summer) and see as much of this park as you can.
+Make the walk to the Grand Canyon of Yellowstone, swim in Yellowstone Lake (it’s freezing, even in the heat of summer) and see as much of this park as you can in a day.
+You can’t see it all, but there’s a lot of sights you can tick off a list if you get an early start.

 When driving or hiking through Yellowstone, it’s crucial to keep your eyes peeled for wildlife!
 We saw deer, lots of birds, and buffalo in the tall grasses.
 Don’t ever approach these animals, just enjoy them from a safe distance.

 For an exciting and refreshing activity while in Montana, whitewater rafting is a must.
-It’s such an exciting activity and a great way to enjoy the best natural features of the state – the rivers and rapids beneath the rocky cliffs and tree-covered mountainsides.
+Explore the Gallatin River and enjoy an adrenaline rush with a professional rafting service like Montana Whitewater Rafting Company.
+It’s a thrilling activity and a great way to enjoy the best natural features of the state – the rivers and rapids beneath the rocky cliffs and tree-covered mountainsides.
 Go with a guided tour with friends and family for an unforgettable day.

 I was fortunate to experience views of the mountains from multiple perspectives; from hiking trails, the saddle of a horse and an inflatable raft coursing down the river.
-Getting to the mountains at some point in your life, especially if you’re from a flat area of fairly boring landscapes.
 Hiking, connecting with nature and spending time outdoors is such a good way to relax and disconnect, and Montana is full of hiking trails and breathtaking scenery.
+Big Sky is just the tip of the iceberg of what Montana has to offer, but if I could only visit one place in this massive state, I’d say Big Sky can provide you with the full experience.